kivy/kivy/doc/sources/installation/installation-osx.rst

     components yourself.
 We suggest using
     `homebrew <http://brew.sh>`_ to do that.

-For OS X 10.7 and later, we provide a Kivy.app with all dependencies bundled.
-Download it from our `Download Page <http://kivy.org/#download>`_.
+For OS X 10.7 and later, we provide packages with all dependencies bundled in a virtual environment, including a Python interpreter for Kivy3.app.
+These bundles are primarily used for rapid prototyping, and currently serve as containers for packaging Kivy apps with Buildozer.
-It comes as a .7z file that contains:
+Download them from our `Download Page <http://kivy.org/#download>`_.
+They come as .7z files which contain:

     * Kivy.app